What we treat

 We get that it can feel overwhelming (or even scary!) to learn about a medicine’s side effects.
 But it’s important to weigh these up against its potential benefits.
 With Mounjaro, that could be losing up to 25% of your starting weight.

-As part of our weight loss programme, our clinicians and coaches can advise on which medicine might be best and help you forge healthy lifestyle habits that last.
+As part of our weight loss treatment, our team can advise on which medicine might be best and help you forge healthy lifestyle habits that last.
 Plus, we’ll post weight loss medication to you each month.

 Take a quick eligibility quiz to explore your options and see how we can support you.